 Reversing Gum Disease

-Gingivitis is the beginning stages of periodontal disease.
+Gingivitis is the beginning stage of periodontal disease.
 Noticeable symptoms are red, swollen gums that are quick to bleed.

 Noticing these signs and symptoms in the disease’s infancy and acting fast means we can control the disease using non-invasive treatments.
 We use procedures such as Non-surgical Periodontal Therapy to prevent your gum disease from progressing.